San Diego Stadium: Sale and demolition

-On June 30, 2020, the city of San Diego approved the sale of the stadium to San Diego State University and on August 10, 2020, the university officially took control.
-A new stadium is under construction on the site and is anticipated to seat 35,000 and support events including SDSU football, non-football NCAA championship games, professional soccer, a future NFL team, and special events such as concerts.
-Following failed efforts in 2010 and 2016 to build a new stadium in downtown San Diego's East Village, San Diego State bought the entire 135 acre, including the existing stadium, from the city for $88 million.
+On June 30, 2020, the City of San Diego approved the sale of the stadium to San Diego State University (SDSU) and on August 10, 2020, the university officially took control.
+A new stadium broke ground on the site one week later and ultimately opened in 2022 as Snapdragon Stadium, with a seating capacity of 35,000 to support events including SDSU football, non-football NCAA championship games, professional soccer, a possible future NFL team, and special events such as concerts.
+Following failed efforts in 2010 and 2016 to build a new stadium in downtown San Diego's East Village, SDSU bought the entire 135 acre, including the existing stadium, from the city for $88 million.
 A competing redevelopment proposal, known as SoccerCity, envisioned that stadium site could be leased from the city and redeveloped with private funding if San Diego was awarded a Major League Soccer team.
 The SoccerCity proposal was placed on the November 2018 ballot alongside the SDSU proposal but was defeated.
 The entire $3.5 billion SDSU project includes housing, office, and retail space, hotels, and 80 acres of parks and open space including a 34-acre river park on city property and will be rolled out in phases over 8–10 years.

-The stadium was scheduled to be decommissioned following the end of the 2021 college football season while Snapdragon Stadium is constructed on the existing parking lot.
+The stadium was scheduled to be decommissioned following the end of the 2021 college football season while Snapdragon Stadium was being constructed on the existing parking lot.
 However, on September 15, 2020, San Diego State University announced that the stadium would be demolished in early 2021.
-The stadium was taken down in pieces starting in December 2020 rather than imploded due to California environmental law.
-The 2020 and 2021 seasons were played at Dignity Health Sports Park in Carson until Snapdragon Stadium's planned completion for the Fall 2022 season.
+The stadium was taken down in pieces starting in December 2020 rather than being imploded due to the California environmental law.
+The 2020 and 2021 seasons were played at Dignity Health Sports Park in Carson until Snapdragon Stadium's completion for the 2022 season.

 On March 22, 2021, the last freestanding section of San Diego Stadium visible from Interstates 8 and 15 was felled, leaving the plaza level to be demolished.